minchulkim87/deploy-ml-model-with-fastapi/README.md

 1. Dependency management using `conda`.
 2. Code version control using `git`.
-3. Data version control using `dvc`.
-4. Quality control using `pytest`.
+3. Quality control using `pytest`.
-5. CI/CD using `GitHub`.
+4. CI/CD using `GitHub`.
-6. Model API deployment using `FastAPI`.
+5. Model API deployment using `FastAPI`.

 ## Dependency management using `conda`